wp-plugins/fetenweb-image-src-metatag/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-Adds an image_src meta tag to your header using post thumbnnail, first image on post/page content, or a defined default image.
+Adds an image_src and og:image meta tags to your header using post thumbnnail, first image on post/page content, or a defined default image.

 == Description ==
 This plugin helps ensure your content has a relevant thumbnail when shared on social sites.

-Adds an image_src meta tag to your header using post thumbnnail (you must have post thumbnails / featured image enabled), first image on post/page content, or a defined default image.
+Adds an image_src and og:image meta tags to your header using post thumbnnail (you must have post thumbnails / featured image enabled), first image on post/page content, or a defined default image.

 == Installation ==
 1. Make sure that add_theme_support('post-thumbnails'); is enabled in functions.php file on your selected theme.